oFrederic/cineflex/README.md

 4. **Track your progress** against the milestones

 **💡 Development Philosophy**: Structured, incremental development with clear goals and measurable outcomes.

+### 📚 **Complete Documentation Suite**

+All documentation follows consistent formatting and includes practical examples.
+Each guide provides:

+- **🎯 Clear Purpose** - What the document covers and when to use it
+- **📝 Practical Examples** - Code snippets and implementation patterns
+- **🔧 Best Practices** - Recommended approaches and conventions
+- **🚨 Troubleshooting** - Common issues and solutions
+- **📚 Additional Resources** - Links to external documentation and tools

 ---